webtoknow/web-dev-security-lab/slides/01-05-authorization_flaws.md

 <!--
 "Now let’s talk about some common attacks related to Broken Access Control.
 Attackers can:

-Modify the URL, the internal state of the application, or HTML to access unauthorized content.
+- Modify the URL, the internal state of the application, or HTML to access unauthorized content.
-Change the primary key in a request to view another user’s data.
+- Change the primary key in a request to view another user’s data.
-Perform Privilege Escalation attacks.
+P- erform Privilege Escalation attacks.
 For example, they can act as a user without logging in, or elevate themselves to an admin role when logged in as a regular user.

 There are two types of privilege escalation:
 Vertical Privilege Escalation, where users gain higher access, like becoming an admin.
 Horizontal Privilege Escalation, where users access another person’s data while remaining at the same access level."
 -->